 Hello, my name is Deborah Tomczak, One of the Top Selling Real Estate Agents on the Space Coast working with Remax/Elite.

 I specialize in the business of pairing discerning buyers with homes that match their wants and needs, and maximizing profits for people with real estate to sell.
-But more important, I make sure you are communicated with during the entire process to reduce stress and ensure a positive outcome.
+My commitment to you is that I will make sure you are communicated with during the entire process to reduce stress and ensure a positive outcome.

 I bring a 25 year corporate career in marketing and advertising to my 19 year real estate business, allowing me to utilize skills and experience to make the best use my clients time and minimize unforeseen challenges that may arise.